Fact Sheet 125

 - For prevention, viral load predicts how easy it is to transmit HIV to someone else.
 The higher the viral load, the higher the risk of transmitting HIV.

 - For managing therapy, the test shows treatment is controlling the virus.
 Current guidelines (Fact Sheet 404) suggest measuring baseline (pre-treatment) viral load.
 Treatment is “working” if it lowers viral load by at least 90% within 8 weeks.
 The viral load should continue to drop to less than 50 copies within 6 months.
 The viral load should be measured within 2 to 8 weeks after treatment is started or changed.
 It should be monitored every 6 months after that for patients with good adherence who have an undetectable viral load and have been clinically stable on their treatment for 2 or 3 years.
-According to the guidelines, treatment failure is indicated by a confirmed viral load above 200 copies.
+According to the guidelines, treatment failure is indicated by a confirmed viral load above 200 copies while adherent to treatment.

 Repeated tests of the same blood sample can give results that vary by a factor of 3.
 This means that a meaningful change would be a drop to less than 1/3 or an increase to more than 3 times the previous test result.
 For example, a change from 200,000 to 600,000 is within the normal variability of the test.
 A drop from 50,000 to 10,000 would be significant.
 The most important change is to reach an undetectable viral load.